ZiCog/madgwick.js/README.md

 Can be viewed in a browser from index.html or installed as a Chrome App or Chrome browser extension.

-Real accelerometer, gyro and magnetometer data can be fed in via a serial link when used as a Chrome app or extention.
+Real accelerometer, gyro and magnetometer data can be fed in via a serial link when used as a Chrome app or extension.